 The Department of Philosophy offers a wide range of undergraduate courses which examine contemporary problems and issues in applied ethics, social and political philosophy, feminist philosophy, cognitive science, philosophy of mind, and argumentation theory.
 In addition, courses are offered in the history of philosophy and other traditional areas such as metaphysics and epistemology, logic and the philosophy of language, moral philosophy, and the philosophy of law.
 The department also hosts an undergraduate Cognitive Science Program.

-The department is open to many avenues of thought and to diverse ways of doing philosophy.
+The Graduate Program in Philosophy is open to many avenues of thought and to diverse ways of doing philosophy.
 Efforts are made to blend contemporary and historical perspectives, and our faculty draws its inspiration from widely separated philosophical approaches.
 In keeping with this, there is a great deal of interdisciplinary work, and philosophy is involved in numerous cross-disciplinary programs.

 - Professor Alice MacLachlan recently won the LA&PS Award for Distinction in Research

 - Our graduate student Vedrana Cetina was this year’s recipient of the Dean’s Award for Excellence in Teaching